Spnetic-5/clarifAI/README.md

 # clarifAI
-The Real-time assisted writing system.
+The Real-time assisted writing system using pyTorch.

 ### DEADLINES